decentraland/adr/docs/ADR-6-git-style-guide.md

    * `refactor` refactoring production code, eg. renaming a variable
    * `test` adding missing tests, refactoring tests; no production code change
    * `chore` updating build tasks etc; no production code change
+   * `revert` a commit is being reverted
+   * `break` any change that could potentially cause failures in the applications that consumes it

 ## Merge pull requests